sgerhardt/JBay/README.md

 JBay
 ====

-Java GUI for the eBay Finding API
+Java GUI for the eBay Finding API - Find items on eBay with a search string

 To use this software you will need the following: